 Rugby-Super Rugby at a glance

-WELLINGTON, Feb 14 (Reuters) - Factbox on the 2018 Super Rugby competition, which starts on Saturday:
+SYDNEY, Feb 13 (Reuters) - Factbox on the 2019 Super Rugby competition, which starts on Friday:

 * Teams earn four points for a win and two for a draw.
-Bonus points are awarded for finishing three or more tries ahead of your opponent or by losing by less than seven points.
+Bonus points are awarded for finishing three or more tries ahead of your opponent, or for losing by less than seven points.

-Australia Conference: New South Wales Waratahs, ACT Brumbies, Melbourne Rebels, Queensland Reds, Sunwolves
+* Australia Conference: New South Wales Waratahs, ACT Brumbies, Melbourne Rebels, Queensland Reds, Sunwolves (Japan)

-South African Conference: Bulls, Stormers, Lions, Sharks, Jaguares
+* South African Conference: Bulls, Stormers, Lions, Sharks, Jaguares (Argentina)

 * Each team plays 16 matches.
 They face their conference opponents home and away and will take on eight of the remaining 10 sides in cross-pool matches.